Dr. Chae: The closest dentist for patients in Uptown Houston

 Dr. Golik: The closest dentist for patients in Midtown Houston

 Dr. Golik is the closest dentist for patients in or around Downtown Houston.
 He sees patients at URBN Dental’s Midtown office, located at 3510 Main St Ste E, Houston, between Downtown Houston and the Texas Medical Center and next to the Ensemble Theater or HCC Metro Rail stop, right amidst Houston’s cultural center.
 We provide plenty of parking spaces in the garage at no additional cost.
-You can give us a call at +1 281-783-3227 or schedule an appointment online.
+You can give us a call at +1 713-322-8442 or schedule walk-in appointments.

 The following is an overview of Dr. Golik’s educational background, training, and qualifications:

 - Bachelor of Science degree with Magna cum Laude, University Honors from the University of Missouri.

 - Published in the Journal of Experimental Biology.